About me

 Yvonne Unger

 I could tell you that I dedicated an entire study to my love of films and that I juggled with words as an editor.
-Or that I stood on movie sets in the pouring rain to look after the actors’ well-being.
 About how my life as an employee was short-lived and how I turned night into day for 15 years as a freelance web designer.

 I could tell you about dancing with shamans and meditating with Daoists.
-That in order to understand my own chaos, I did further training in systemic counseling and spiritual nonviolent communication.
-That I was able to experience deep forgiveness through A Course in Miracles.
-That I enjoy leading Dyad meditations.
+That in order to understand my own chaos, I was trained in systemic counseling and spiritual nonviolent communication.
+That I enjoy hosting Dyad meditations.

 I could fill page after page with the stories that life has written.
 But as crazy as it may sound to you: None of it has any meaning for me.